gmcmt/DyGPrompt/README.md

-We provide the code (in pytorch) for our paper "DyGPrompt: Learning Feature and Time Prompts on Dynamic Graphs".
+We provide the code (in pytorch) for our paper "Node-Time Conditional Promot Learning in Dynamic Graphs" for anonymous review and testing.

 ## Description